-MKT 450 Independent Study in Marketing (1-4) i, ii, iii.
+MKT 450 Independent Study in Marketing (1-4) F, Sp, Su.
 By arrangement.
 Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Completion of majorminor application form, minimum 2.5 GPA in the major field of study and completion of Freshman/Sophomore Core.
+Prerequisite: Completion of major-minor application form, minimum 2.5 GPA in the major field of study and completion of Freshman/Sophomore Core.

-MKT 451 International Marketing (3) ii.
+MKT 451 International Marketing (3) Sp.
 Applies marketing mix variables to the multinational market.
 Considers differences in cultural, legal, language and other environmental factors.
-Prerequisite: Completion of Freshman/Sophomore Core and Professional Core.
+Prerequisite: MKT 301.

-MKT 481 Marketing Management (3) i, ii.
+MKT 481 Marketing Management (3) F, Sp.
 This course introduces the entire strategic market planning process.
 Special emphasis is placed on having the student research and write a quality marketing plan for an existing business.
-In addition, students develop their marketing decisionmaking skills by competing in a computer simulation game.
+In addition, students develop their marketing decision-making skills by competing in a computer simulation game.
 Prerequisite: Completion of Freshman/Sophomore Core and Professional Core and MKT 401.